Andrew Ryan McGill: Early career

 In 1859, at the age of nineteen, Andrew Ryan McGill moved from Pennsylvania to Kentucky to become a schoolteacher.
 When the Civil War began and teaching, work was no longer feasible in Kentucky, McGill left for Minnesota, arriving June 10, 1861.
 He became principal of the public school in St. Peter, Minnesota, in August 1862.
-In that same year, at the age of 22, McGill enlisted in Company D, 9th Minnesota Volunteer Infantry.
-In 1863 he was discharged for disability.
+In that same year, at the age of 22, McGill enlisted in Company D of the 9th Minnesota Infantry Regiment and served as the company's First Sergeant.
+On August 18, 1863 he was discharged for disability following the Battle of Tupelo.
 Soon after his discharge he was elected county superintendent of public schools (Nicollet County, Minnesota), a position he filled for two terms.
 From 1865 through 1866 McGill was the editor and proprietor of the St. Peter Tribune.
 In 1865 he was also elected clerk of the district court of Nicollet County for a term of four years.
 McGill took the opportunity to study law under Judge Horace Austin and was admitted to the bar in 1869.